Iphigene Ochs Sulzberger

 Iphigene Bertha Ochs Sulzberger (September 19, 1892 – February 26, 1990) was an American heiress, socialite, newspaper executive, philanthropist and former owner of The New York Times.
-She was the daughter of Adolph Ochs, wife of Arthur Hays Sulzberger, mother of Arthur Ochs "Punch" Sulzberger, paternal grandmother of Arthur Ochs Sulzberger Jr., and patrilineal great-grandmother of A. G. Sulzberger, who all served as publishers of the paper.
+She was the daughter of Adolph Ochs, wife of Arthur Hays Sulzberger, mother of Arthur Ochs Sulzberger, paternal grandmother of Arthur Ochs Sulzberger Jr., and patrilineal great-grandmother of A. G. Sulzberger, who all served as publishers of the paper.

-Biography
+Early life and education

-Iphigene Bertha Ochs was born on September 19, 1892 and was the only child of Adolph Simon Ochs and Iphigenia (Wise) Ochs.
-Her father was then the publisher of The Chattanooga Times, and her mother was a daughter of Rabbi Isaac Mayer Wise, founder of Reform Judaism.
+Iphigene Bertha Ochs was born on September 19, 1892, in Cincinnati, Ohio, the only child of Adolph Simon Ochs and Iphigenia "Effie" (Wise) Ochs.
+Her father was then the publisher of the Chattanooga Times, and her mother was a daughter of Rabbi Isaac Mayer Wise, founder of Reform Judaism.
 When Adolph purchased The New York Times in 1896, she moved with her parents to New York City.
 After being educated at private schools, including Sachs's School for Girls (that later became the Dwight School), she entered Barnard College in 1910 and graduated in 1914 with majors in economics and American and European history.

 At Barnard, she met briefly with Arthur Hays Sulzberger, son of cotton merchant Cyrus Leopold Sulzberger.
 After college, she was reintroduced to him by her cousin, Julius Ochs Adler, who trained with Sulzberger in the military in Plattsburgh, New York.
 The two fell in love and were married on Nov.
 17, 1917.
 Her husband joined The New York Times in 1918, while she spent the early years rearing her family.
 She gave birth to Marian Sulzberger Heiskell in 1918, Ruth Sulzberger Holmberg in 1921, Judith Sulzberger in 1923, and Arthur Ochs "Punch" Sulzberger in 1926.

+Career

 Following her father's death in 1935, she became a trustee of The New York Times under his will, as well as one of the three trustees of his estate that had a controlling stake in it.
 However, she was deemed ineligible to inherit the newspaper because of her gender.
 Her husband was elected publisher the same year.
 As the publisher's wife, her role in the operations of the newspaper was described as one that often remained offstage but nonetheless vital, because as the family matriarch and the only offspring of Adolph Ochs, she exerted herself to maintain the familial unity necessary to jointly run a business and avoid feuds.
 Under her stewardship, the newspaper survived many challenges to the industry and remained one of the most prestigious and respected news organizations as well as a leading source of international news.

 She played a role in helping her husband manage the newspaper after he was enfeebled by a stroke in his later years.
 Her son-in-law, Orvil Dryfoos, succeeded him from 1961 to 1963, until he died of heart failure at 50.
 He was succeeded by his brother-in-law and Sulzberger's only son Punch, who served as publisher from 1963 to 1992.

 Sulzberger served as a director of The New York Times from 1917 to 1973, when she became director emeritus.